 Continuous Controls Auditing (CCA) Using ACL

-ACL, which stands for Audit Command Language, is a data analysis software program that helps auditors remain current with changing technology.
-Its primary usefulness lies in its ability to perform analysis and audit tests on 100% of the data available rather than merely sampling the data.
+ACL Robotics is a data analysis tool within the HighBond software platform.
+ACL stands for Audit Command Language, and ACL Robotics helps auditors perform analysis and audit tests on 100% of the available data rather than merely sampling the data.
 The ability to audit 100% of the available data assists auditors with identifying potential fraud patterns and data irregularities.
 Audit and Consulting Services uses this software functionality in its Continuous Controls Auditing (CCA) tests.

 CCA is an on-going effort to detect controls issues in an organization.
 Internal controls are designed and implemented by management to prevent fraud, promote regulatory compliance and ensure an acceptable level of business risk is not exceeded.
 At times these controls may become weak or inefficient.
 The CCA process relies on a combination of software usage and manual steps to detect weak or inefficient internal controls.